C2DH/playing-ranke-two-stack/README.md

 ### Import game data

-Now import the game data to the database with by
+Now import the game data to the database by:
 1. indicating the path to the game on your computer
 2. giving the imported game a personal alias
 3. boolean for deleting player state or not